-- Reliance and/ or utilization of health care system
+- Reliance and/ or utilization of the health care system

 - Loss of autonomy

-- Increased need of professionals who specialize in this age cohort (care, prevention)
+- Increased need for professionals who specialize in this age cohort (care, prevention)

 - Realignment of societal views (i.we. cultural, social, economic)

-There is a shift in age-related expectations with increased life expactancy.
+There is a shift in age-related expectations with increased life expectancy.

 Other theories of aging include: